JamesLavin/sync_repos/README.md

   }
 ```

-If `SyncRepos` pulls down remote commits and unsuccessfully attempts to rebase your local commits on top, it will warn you about this and leave the repo for you to either resolve the merge conflict or revert the unsuccessful merge.
+If `SyncRepos` pulls down remote commits and unsuccessfully attempts to rebase your local commits on top (due to an unresolvable merge conflict), it will warn you and leave the repo for you to either resolve or revert the unsuccessful merge.

-`SyncRepos` won't try to sync any local repo that contains any unstaged changes in tracked files.
+`SyncRepos` won't try to sync any local repo containing unstaged changes in tracked files.

-`SyncRepos` provides command-line information and records richer debugging information in a timestamped log file each time it runs.
+Each time `SyncRepos` runs, it displays command-line output and logs richer debugging information in a timestamped log file each time.

 ## Why Did You Automate Something That Takes Seconds?
 Are You Stupid?